geopm/geopm/service/docs/source/devel.rst

 Avoid preprocessor macros as much as possible (use enum not #define).
 Preprocessor usage should be reserved for expressing configure time options.

+The number of columns in a source file should not exceed 70 or 80 before wrapping the line.
+Exceptions are allowed when it is required for compliation or similar.
+In general, follow the style in the file you are modifying.

 Pre-Commit Checks
 -----------------